House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 11. Never Use Treated, Softened Water on Your Plants

 If your home has a water softener, you should avoid using the water it creates to water your plants.
-The reason is that water softeners change the mineral levels in the water, which, in time, can also change them in your plants.
-These devices remove magnesium and calcium from the water, which plants need to thrive.
-They also put more sodium and potassium into the water, which can be too much for certain plants.
-The solution?
-Use water from an outdoor hose that’s not connected to the same piping system as your water softener.
+Water softeners change the mineral levels in the water, which, in time, can also change them in your plants.
+They remove magnesium and calcium from the water, which plants need to thrive.

 watering seedling tomato plant